captain-sal/Speedy-Cart/README.md

 # Speedy-Cart

 SpeedyCart is a straightforward web application for managing your grocery list.

-- Visit [SpeedyCart](https://speedycart.netlify.app/) and start adding items hassle-free.
+- Visit [SpeedyCart](https://speedycart.netlify.app/) and start adding items hassle-free with ease.

 ## Features